patrykdziedzic/functional-language-parser/README.md

-# Flex characters counter
+# Functional language to assembly parser

-This is a university assignment which puprose is to create a simple compilator by using flex and bison.
+This is a university assignment which puprose is to create a simple parser by using flex and bison.

-In this step the application is a flex equivalent of 'Hello world' - it counts a number of characters and lines in an input file.
+The input language is a simple functional language.
+The output is assmebly-like language which uses a memory stack.

 ## Deployment